ProjectoOfficial/Oscup/README.md

  ### Description
  `OSCUP` is an open source UART protocolo designed for working with ESP32 ARM Processors.
 The code well documented helps to figure out how to implement a custom protocol on UART port.
- With this protocol you can transmit and receive data wich are tracked by a fixed preamble.
+ With this protocol you can transmit and receive data which are tracked by a fixed preamble.
 Next implementation will ad ACK and NACK for each packet sent.

  ### How it Works
  It relies on primitive libraries provided by Espressiff, such as /device/uart.h for interfacing with the low level hardware and functions.
 The protocol provides two function  `write` and  `read` for sending and receiving data.